J-1 Academic Training Employment

 - 4. Academic Training Application

 Students applying for post completion AT must apply before the ending date on their DS-2019.
 Allow 10 business days for processing.
-To apply for AT, please submit items below to Davis IC through Docuport.
+Students applying for pre-graduation AT, must submit their application through the External Opportunity application in TigerHub.
+Student's applying for post-graduation AT, should submit items below to Davis IC through Docuport.

 1. A job offer letter from your prospective employer that includes: